correialc/mazy/README.md

 ### Getting Started

-It's recommended to use Python 3.11 or above:
 - Clone the project repository from Github
 - From the project's root folder, run `pip install mazy`
 - Run `python maze_maker.py`